Contact Tracing

-Contact tracing has been an important tool to help slow the spread of contagious diseases such as measles, Hepatitis A, tuberculosis and sexually transmitted diseases across history and was a key tool for eradicating smallpox in the U.S. and worldwide.
-Currently, we use it to combat these diseases and emerging infections.
-Participating in contact tracing can slow the spread of the disease and help protect your loved ones.
+Public health outreach, including case investigation and contact tracing, has been an important tool to help slow the spread of contagious diseases and was a key tool for eradicating smallpox in the U.S. and worldwide.
+Participating in the process can slow the spread of the disease and help protect your loved ones.

-Check out this visual to see more about how contact tracing works:
+Check out this visual to see more about how case investigation and contact tracing works:

 English Infographic